 - Section 50121: Home Energy Performance-Based, Whole House Rebates (Referred to as Home Efficiency Rebates).

-- Section 50122: High-Efficiency Electric Home Rebate Program (Referred to as Home Electrification Rebates).
+- Section 50122: High-Efficiency Electric Home Rebate Program (Referred to as Home Electrification and Appliance Rebates).

 Together, these provisions are referred to as the Home Energy Rebates.
 These provisions authorize the following: